Drug Research Doctoral Programme (DRDP)

 DRDP training prepares for work in wide and demanding expert and development tasks in the field of drug development and research in academic, industrial and governmental organizations.

-Doctoral candidates of DRDP carry out their doctoral studies in research groups with high scientific standards at the university and in companies.
-Each doctoral candidate focuses on a specific topic relevant for drug development, and the research project is planned with the supervisors for the application.
+Doctoral researchers of DRDP carry out their doctoral studies in research groups with high scientific standards at the university and in companies.
+Each doctoral researcher focuses on a specific topic relevant for drug development, and the research project is planned with the supervisors for the application.
 DRDP serves as a postgraduate programme for graduates of the Master’s Degree Programme in Drug Discovery and Development at the University of Turku, but it is open to all applicants with a suitable M.Sc. level education and an interest in drug research.

 DRDP training prepares for work in wide and demanding expert and development tasks in the field of drug development and research internationally.
 The graduates work in academic and commercial institutes, health care sector and as regulatory authorities.
 The DRDP training provides a general view of the drug development process, starting from molecular and mechanistic levels and continuing to preclinical and clinical drug research, pharmaceutical development, and pharmacoepidemiology as well as transferable skills relevant to drug development.
 In addition, it provides networking opportunities locally, nationally and internationally and supports career planning in the field of drug research.
 DRDP is part of a strong national FinPharmaNet network of drug research programmes in Finland.